Virginia Western Community College

 Software

 We will be using a version of Eclipse that you can download from Canvas.
-You can go to https://apps.virginiawestern.edu/faculty/vwwolfd/EclipseJP.zip
+You can go to https://apps.virginiawestern.edu/faculty/vwwolfd/eclipseJP-23-OA.zip to get the 64 bit download.
+Instructions for using the software can be found at https://apps.virginiawestern.edu/faculty/vwwolfd/EclipseJP-23 Java Instructions.doc.

-Macintosh folks: You will need to download the software from https://www.eclipse.org/downloads/packages/.
+Macintosh folks: I will try to get separate instructions for you.
 The document for use above is still applicable.

 Incompletes

-Please contact me immediately if you need to discuss an incomplete.
-A student will receive an incomplete only under serious mitigating circumstances as determined by the instructor.
-The student must have an overall average in the course of at least 80% and already completed all work up to the point that an incomplete is requested.
-This can only be done near the end of the class, where there is just an assignment or two left and/or the final.
-An incomplete grade will give the student additional time beyond the end of the semester to complete the course requirements.
-The instructor will decide on an appropriate deadline.
-Any outstanding work not completed by this agreed upon deadline will result in the Incomplete being changed to an F. All incomplete grades need to be discussed and approved before the first day of the exam week for the course.
+A student will receive an Incomplete only under mitigating circumstances.
+An Incomplete grade will give the student additional time beyond the end of the semester to complete the course requirements.
+The student and instructor will decide on an appropriate deadline.
+Any outstanding work not completed by this agreed upon deadline will result in the Incomplete being changed to an F. An Incomplete will only be given if the student has mitigating circumstances and cannot complete the last few assignments or the final exam on time.
+Please contact me immediately if you have problems.

 Specific Classroom Policies: